CassidyGrom/starter-styleguide/README.story.md

 In `Makefile`, replace `year/month/name` with your own (eg. `2017/01/nba`).
 Uncomment code.

-Run `make pudding` to deploy and bust cache.
+Run `make njamdata` to deploy and bust cache.
 If you only made changes to html/css/js, you can run `make aws-htmljs` then `make aws-cache` (it will be much quicker than re-uploading all your assets).

-## Launch Checklist
+## Launch Checklist of The Pudding that we can learn to promote our work!

 - clean data: reduce filesize bloat by making sure you aren't loading unnecessary columns and rows.
 - remove console logs: aesthetics :smile: